 The next step is to prove to the lender that you have security.
 The lender will want to see guaranteed hours or a guaranteed income amount in your current role.
 This is easy to confirm when you are full-time permanent with a guaranteed position.
 However, for those not with a guaranteed salary, a lender would like to see verification from the employer of your guaranteed minimum annual income.

 Making a larger down payment can assist in lowering the amount that you need to borrow.
 Also if you do not qualify for a traditional lender, putting down 15 to 20% can allow you access to mortgage solutions with alternative and private lenders.
 Plus when putting 20% or more down you do not have to go through a mortgage insurer (ie CMHC) and with that, there may be more leniency with the lending.
 For example, you can now go with amortization up to 30 years. ￼

 Having all the documentation ready can assist in not only saving time but helping you achieve an accurate lender review upfront.

 Also, having a cosigner can assist with adding support to the application while you are building tenure in your new role.

-The more stable your job and larger income to contribute to the debt to income ratio, the better the interest rate may be for your mortgage.
+The more stable your job and larger the income to contribute to the debt to income ratio, the better the interest rate may be for your mortgage.
 Also the better the chance that you will be approved for a mortgage.
-If you are able to qualify for many different lenders options, this will allow you more options to choose from and a better interest rate selection.
+If you are able to qualify for many different lenders' options, this will allow you more options to choose from and a better interest rate selection.